 Product Name: hCELA3A, His-Tag

-Catalog No.: P2020-102
+- Catalog No.: P2020-102

 - RefSeq Links: UniProt: P09093

 - Synonyms: Chymotrypsin-like elastase family member 3A; Elastase IIIA; Elastase-3A; ELA3; ELA3A; Protease E; OTTHUMP00000002835; elastase 3A; pancreatic

-Species: Homo sapiens, human
+- Species: Homo sapiens, human

 Sequence without tags (AA 18-270):

-Expression Host: human, HEK293
+- Expression Host: human, HEK293

-Formulation: PBS, pH 7,4
+- Formulation: PBS, pH 7,4

 - Format: Liquid, stored and shipped at -80°C

 - Purity: > 90% as determined by SDS-PAGE

-Chymotrypsin-like elastases (CELAs) are pancreatic serine proteinases.
-This enzyme belongs to the peptidase S1 family which is subfamily of serine proteases.
-The human CELA3A is a member of the elastase family, which consists of the six human elastase genes.
-The next proteins elastase 1, 2, 2A, 2B, 3A, and 3B are structurally similar and encoded by elastase genes which are known in human.
-The human pancreas does not express CELA1 but secretes two CELA3 isoforms, CELA3A and CELA3B as a zymogen and has a digestive function in the intestine, very similar to other serine proteases such as trypsin, chymotrypsin and kallikrein.
-Peptidase S1 domain is included in the structure of CELA3A and hydrolyzing many proteins in addition to elastin. hCELA3A is the product of gene duplication and shares 92% identity in their primary structure.
+Chymotrypsin-like elastases (CELAs) are pancreatic serine proteinases, which belong to the peptidase S1 family, a subfamily of serine proteases.
+The human CELA3A is a member of the elastase family, which consists of six human elastase genes encoding the proteins elastase 1, 2, 2A, 2B, 3A, and 3B, all of which are structurally similar.
+Typically, elastases hydrolyze many proteins in addition to elastin.
+However, CELA3A has only little elastolytic activity.
+CELA3A is secreted by the pancreas and characterized by a digestive function in the intestine, very similar to other serine proteases such as trypsin, chymotrypsin and kallikrein.